The Great

 No. I do think there are hints they leave for us though.
 In our walk.
 Or maybe I don’t know.
 In the soil.
 I don’t know.

-The Great Privation (How to flip ten cents into a dollar) is a darkly comic appraisal of the value of our bodies in death, our responsibility to time, and the role joy plays in our collective resistance.
+The Great Privation (How to flip ten cents into a dollar) is a darkly comic play about our nation’s long practice of harming Black bodies in the name of scientific progress, our responsibility to time, and the role joy plays in living with a history we cannot change.

 Creative Team